felixfbecker/langserver/README.md

 # Sourcegraph Language Server

 This project specifies how Sourcegraph (the application running at [sourcegraph.com](https://sourcegraph.com/)) communicates with a *Language Server*.
-A Language Server is responsible for statically analyzing repository sources, usually for a single language, and providing answers to the following questions:
+A Language Server is responsible for statically analyzing source code, usually for a single language, and providing answers to the following questions:

 * given a location (a character offset in a file), what is the "hover tooltip" (summarizing the entity at that location)?
 * given a location, what is the corresponding "jump-to-def" location (where the entity is declared)?